EAlvarezB/ealvarezb.github.io/_pages/workingpapers.md

 [did-review-draft]:{{ site.baseurl }}{% link files/Executive_Constraints.pdf %}

-**To Enfranchise or to Legislate: The Economic Effects of the Presence and Sequence of Limited Government Political Institutions.** PhD Research Proposal, 2022.
+**To Enfranchise or to Legislate?
+The Economic Effects of the Presence and Sequence of Limited Government Political Institutions.** PhD Research Proposal, 2022.